Anwain: Infrastructure

 Idegun is the premier village of Anwain.
 Its other villages are Idegun, Amah, Ibhioba, Uzokin, Ovughu, Otteh, and Eware.
 All these villages are in close proximity of an average of four kilometers.
 The villages are linked by seasonal motorable (untarred) roads which are under the supervision of the local government council.
 The nearest accessible trunk "A" (Benin-Agbede-Auchi-Abuja road) is eighteen kilometers away.

 The clan has only one secondary school.
 The community is virtually running the school with the engagement of auxiliary teachers, and provision of teaching aids from textbooks to chalks.
 Each of the villages has a maximum of four teachers.

 There is only one health clinic with a midwife and an assistant in the clan.

 The only water supply in the clan is streams and a few private wells.
 The Olen river transverses most of the villages; because of this, it is referred to as a "river of unity".

+The Anwain clan is ruled by a traditional ruler known as the Clan Head, other villages also have a traditional ruler.
+The Clan Head is rotational from one community ruler to another after the demise of the present clan head.

+This rotation has been in practice for years which started from Aware community.